American Silversmiths

 • He worked in 1841 as a jeweler in Hartford CT 12

-• He was a partner in 1844-1845 with Samuel Brewer in Hartford CT as DANFORTH & BREWER, with a shop in the Exchange Building, 6 State Street.
+• Partnership: Samuel Brewer, in 1844-1845, in Hartford CT.
+As DANFORTH & BREWER, with a shop in the Exchange Building, 6 State Street.
 12

 Danforth & Brewer, Dealers in Clocks, Watches, Jewelry, Fancy Goods, Silver and Plated Spoons, Gold and Silver Spectacles, &c.
 Watches and Jobs repaired, inferior to none, and warranted to give satisfaction or money refunded.
 Exchange Buildings, 6 State St.